What’s in the proposed deal that could end the US-Iran conflict?

 The Strait of Hormuz

-Trump wrote in a social media post late Saturday that the critical waterway, the Strait of Hormuz, would reopen under the memorandum.
+Trump wrote in a social media post late Saturday that the Strait of Hormuz would reopen under the memorandum.

-Multiple Iranian media outlets, some of them close to the hardline Islamic Revolutionary Guard Corps (IRGC), reported Sunday that the strait would remain under Iranian supervision.
+Multiple Iranian media outlets, some of them close to the hard-line Islamic Revolutionary Guard Corps (IRGC), reported Sunday that the critical waterway would remain under Iranian supervision.
 Over a period of 30 days, Iran would allow shipping to return to pre-war levels.

 Iran is demanding that the US blockade on its ports be lifted at the same time.
-The memorandum will call for US military forces to withdraw from the vicinity of Iran as well as the end of the blockade, according to a report on Iranian state broadcaster IRIB on Wednesday.
+The memorandum will call for US military forces to withdraw from the vicinity of Iran as well as the end of the blockade, according to a report Wednesday by the state-run Islamic Republic of Iran Broadcasting (IRIB).

 Tehran has slightly shifted its tone on collecting tolls from ships that pass through the strait.

-“We are not seeking to collect tolls – services are provided; navigation services plus necessary measures to protect the environment of the Strait of Hormuz,” Baghaei said Monday.
+“We are not seeking to collect tolls — services are provided; navigation services plus necessary measures to protect the environment of the Strait of Hormuz,” Iranian Foreign Ministry spokesman Esmaeil Baghaei said Monday.

 Iran appears to be signaling that while it may allow commercial traffic to return to pre-war volumes, it still intends to maintain a greater degree of control over passage through the strait than existed before the conflict.